lynscott/lsfitness-0f6dd/src/pages/index.md

         image: images/feature3.png
         image_alt: App user profile preview
         content: >
-          Weather your goal is weight loss, weight gain, athletic performance or anything in between there's a custom fitness program waiting for you.
+          Whether your goal is weight loss, weight gain, athletic performance or anything in between there's a custom fitness program waiting for you.
         actions:
           - label: Learn More